 This program is part of Australian Design Centre’s ongoing research into object, furniture, lighting and industrial design, fashion design, architecture, crafts, ceramics, jewellery, textile arts, glass, timber and mixed media.

-In 2023, Australian Design Centre presented Good Natured: design art architecture including a major exhibition celebrating diverse creative projects working towards designing a better future.
-Each project also focussed on creating outcomes that are beautiful and good for the planet.
-In 2024 ADC continues the conversations around sustainable design.
+In 2023, Australian Design Centre presented Good Natured: design art architecture, a major exhibition exploring designs for a better future.
+In 2024 ADC continues the conversation, talking to people dedicated to longterm sustainable projects.

-Australian Design Centre and Regional Arts NSW have developed a partnership in 2024 and 2025 to enable designer makers from regional NSW to exhibit their work in Sydney in ADC's Object Space Window Gallery on William Street.
+A partnership between Australian Design Centre and Regional Arts NSW in 2024 and 2025 enables outstanding designer makers from around the state to exhibit their work in Sydney in ADC's Object Space Window Gallery.

 As part of Steven Cavanagh and Rebecca Dowling’s Design and the Anthropocene now in Object Space on William Street, Steven and Rebecca answered three quick-fire questions to find out what inspires them as designer makers.